RomainLanz/slynova.io/content/blog/create-a-simple-cache-system/index.md

 const data = cache.has('mykey') ? cache.get('mykey') : veryIntensiveCPUFunction()
 ```

-In this example, we are going to avoid the call to `veryIntensiveCPUFunction()` since we already runned it at the startup of our application and we stored the returned value in the cache (you may also want to take a look to the [memoization technique](https://en.wikipedia.org/wiki/Memoization)).
+In this example, we are going to avoid the call to `veryIntensiveCPUFunction()` since we already ran it at the startup of our application and we stored the returned value in the cache (you may also want to take a look to the [memoization technique](https://en.wikipedia.org/wiki/Memoization)).

 ## Creating a Real Example